markwkidd/cushaw-handbook/recipes/roasted-cushaw-and-puree.md

 # Roasted Cushaw Squash and Puree

 Oven-roasting is a foundation for many winter squash recipes.
 The roasting process is the same for winter squash cushaws as other species of squash.
-Squash can be frozen either as clean raw fruit or as roasted puree.

 ## Freezing
 Raw squash pieces and puree can both be frozen.
 For a large winter squash fruit, a cook might store the fruit for a few months whole at room temperature.
 Then when the squash is first needed, the cook might prepare half of it, and freeze the other half either raw or as puree.